adamhatton/battleships-pp3/README.md

             player_name = typed_input('''
 Please enter your name (leave blank to use "Player 1"): \n''').strip()
 ~~~
-After restesting, this prevented stopped the bug from occurring.
+After restesting, this stopped the bug from occurring.

 ## Deployment